 Relocation and new recordings (2015-present)

 Thomas relocated from Philadelphia to Portland, Oregon, in September of 2015.
 After a successful crowdfunding campaign in spring 2017, Thomas entered the studio to begin recording a new full-length album.
-The album will consist of 11 original songs.
-No release date has yet been set.
+The album is completed and will likely see a 2018 release.
+Thomas is planning a late-winter 2018 tour.